 Sub-bituminous coal is a sedimentary fossil fuel formed from partially decomposed plant matter subjected to moderate heat and pressure over millions of years.
-In the coal rank hierarchy, it lies between lignite and bituminous coal.
+In the coal rank hierarchy, it lies between lignite (brown coal) and bituminous coal, offering a balanced combination of energy content, combustion efficiency, and environmental performance.

 Coal Rank Classification